Jeff Bezos Plans On Sending People To The Moon By 2024

 “It’s time to go back to the moon, this time to stay,” he told the crowd.

 Blue Origin plans to build revenue with space tourism flights on the suborbital vehicle New Shepard.
 Flights will reportedly begin this year.
-Passengers will sit in on top of a 60-foot tall rocket and be able to look down upon the Earth from space during an 11-minute flight before returning to Earth, according the the Blue Origins website.
+Passengers will sit in on top of a 60-foot tall rocket and be able to look down upon the Earth from space during an 11-minute flight before returning to Earth, according to the the Blue Origins website.
 Blue Origins has reportedly conducted 11 successful test flights with the rocket.